Vietnam.vn - Nền tảng quảng bá Việt Nam

 US President Donald Trump speaks at the White House on February 4, 2025

-According to the memo, Mr. Trump directed the US Treasury Secretary to impose “maximum economic pressure” on Iran, including sanctions and enforcement mechanisms for those who violate existing sanctions.
+According to the memo, Mr. Trump ordered the US Treasury Secretary to impose “maximum economic pressure” on Iran, including sanctions and enforcement mechanisms for those who violate existing sanctions.
 The memo also directed the US Treasury and the US State Department to carry out a campaign to “drive Iran’s oil exports to zero.”

 In signing the memorandum, Mr. Trump described it as a tough move and said he was undecided about whether to do it.
 President Trump added that he was open to a deal and looked forward to speaking with the Iranian leader.